conveyal/analysis-ui/docs/prepare-inputs/index.md

 <br><span class="ui-icon"><i class="fa fa-database"></i> GTFS Bundles</span>

 This will take you to the GTFS Bundles page, where you can give the Bundle a name and choose .zip files to upload.
 If you have multiple GTFS feed .zip files, you can select them by shift-clicking, control-clicking or command-clicking (depending on your browser/operating system).
 Finally, click the create button to confirm.

+Again, note that files larger than 500MB may be rejected on upload.
+The largest GTFS in regular use are below 400MB so a larger file may indicate a problem.
+Please contact us if you genuinely need to upload a file of this size.

 ## Creating a Project